 About Lakewood Hospital

-Lakewood Hospital is an acute care, community hospital dedicated to providing high quality and patient-focused healthcare.
+Lakewood Hospital is an acute care, regional hospital dedicated to providing high quality and patient-focused healthcare.
 Founded in 1907, Lakewood Hospital offers a dedicated Primary Stroke Center as well as strong clinical Centers of Excellence, which include neurological, senior care, orthopaedic, and diabetes and endocrine services.

 About Lutheran Hospital

 Lutheran Hospital is a 204-bed acute care facility offering cutting-edge technology and advanced research and surgery.
 From primary care physicians to leading specialists, Lutheran Hospital offers expert care in areas such as Family Medicine, Orthopaedics, Spine, Pain Management, General Surgery, Behavioral Health, Chronic Wound Care, Diagnostic and Lab Services, Emergency Care and Rehabilitation Services.